tikk3r/legacystamps/README.md

 A tiny Python module to allow easy retrieval of a cutout from the Legacy survey.

+**Instead of this package, please consider using the more actively maintained EveryStamp: https://github.com/tikk3r/EveryStamp/**

 ## Installation
 This package can be installed simply by running `pip install legacystamps`.
 It can also  be installed manually with `python setup.py install`.